-Pay-per-click (PPC) advertising is an essential part of an effective digital marketing strategy for any business-to-business (B2B) company.
-PPC advertising allows businesses to showcase their products and services through display ads when users submit keyword-relevant queries into search engines like Google and Bing.
-These ads are displayed at the top of a search engine results page (SERP), and only cost companies money when a user clicks on their ad.
+PPC advertising allows businesses to showcase their products and services when users submit keyword-relevant queries into search engines like Google and Bing.
+These ads are displayed at the top of a search engine results page (SERP), and only cost the business money when a user clicks on their ad.

-The amount a company decides to bid on a keyword directly impacts where their ad will be located on a SERP.
-This bidding process is known as Ad Auction and is part of an algorithm that search engines use to determine what order and location various ads will be displayed.
+The amount a company decides to bid on a keyword directly impacts where their ad will be located within a SERP.
+This bidding process is known as Ad Auction, and it’s part of an algorithm that search engines use to determine the order and location of ads displayed in search results.

-Imagine you work for a property management company that owns several apartment housing communities and you’re looking for property management software that lets residents submit maintenance requests and pay their monthly rent.
-The keywords you select, in tandem with the amount you choose to bid on those keywords, impact where your ad will be displayed on a SERP.
+Imagine you want to target web users who work for property management companies that own several apartment housing communities, specifically those seeking property management software that enables residents to do things like submit maintenance requests and pay their monthly rent.
+The keywords you select for this ad campaign, in tandem with the amount you choose to bid on those keywords, impacts where your ad will be displayed on a SERP like this:

 The Benefits of PPC Ads for B2B Companies

-It’s no surprise that virtually all B2B business owners are always seeking more leads.
-Many B2B business owners only produce products and services that serve a niche audience, so leads are much harder to come by than for B2C business owners.
-The sales cycle is also much longer of a process for B2B companies, making quality leads even more important.
-In order for B2B business owners to continually grow their businesses, new prospects need to constantly be added to their sales funnels.
+It’s no surprise that B2B business owners are always seeking more qualified leads.
+Many B2B business owners offer products and services that serve a niche audience, so these qualified leads are much harder for them to find than for B2C business owners.
+The sales cycle is also a much longer process for B2B companies, making high quality leads an even higher priority.
+In order for B2B business owners to continually grow their businesses, they must have websites designed differently than B2C websites in order to facilitate a steady flow of new prospects into their b2b sales funnels.

 PPC advertising gives companies the ability to bring in relevant, high-quality leads through organic search.
-Ads that are focused on the right keywords will match a user’s search intention and direct them to a page where they can share their contact information to learn more about the product or service they’re interested in.
-With PPC ads, more quality leads are added to the funnel, which could potentially turn into sales.
+Ads that are focused on the right keywords will match a user’s search intention and direct them to well-designed B2B website pages, where they can share their contact information to learn more about the product or service that got their interest.
+As PPC ads add more quality leads to the funnel, they could potentially turn into more sales.

-If you know the demographics of your target audience(s), PPC ads allow you to cater specifically to those individuals.
-PPC ads give you the ability to serve up ads to users of varying:
+If you know the demographics of your target audience(s), PPC ads allow you to cater specifically to those individuals by providing the ability to serve ads to users of varying:

 - Age ranges